arbitrary-256/IMP/README.md

 - On Windows, you must install the [Visual C++ Build Tools](https://aka.ms/vs/17/release/vs_BuildTools.exe "You literally must install these libraries to develop for IMP: 'C++ Build Tools' and 'Node.JS'"), selecting the _C++ Build tools_ and _Node.JS_ options.
 These packages are required to compile the IMP desktop applications.

-3. Run `yarn setup` and follow the instructions in your terminal.
+3. Run `npm run autoconfigure` and follow the instructions in your terminal.
 This process will install the prerequisites except for your IDE, and should only be required once.

 - on macOS with Apple Silicon, you must install [Xcode](https://developer.apple.com/xcode/ "Xcode is required to develop IMP on macOS.") to compile the IMP desktop applications.

-4. Run scripts in `package.json`'s `scripts` section with the command `yarn <scriptCategory:identifier>`.
-For example, `yarn documentation:readme` explains what some of these scripts do.
+4. Run scripts in `package.json`'s `scripts` section with the command `npm run <scriptCategory:identifier>`.
+For example, `npm run documentation:readme` explains what some of these scripts do.

 ### Project Dependencies